An essential guide to packing for family air travel

 - Don’t forget the obvious like passports, travel documents, valid visas (and pack these in easy to reach pockets)

 (Don’t let those cute Trunki suitcases fool you.
 After three minutes of sliding it along, the novelty wears off, you will end up carrying it; they are hard, heavy and clunky and carry far more toys than are necessary for even the longest flight which leads to overpacking.
-Hats off to the inventor but purchase one at your own peril).
+Hats off to the inventor but purchase one at your own peril – learn more on what NOT to pack here! ).

-As for what to pack specifically for children’s entertainment, the absolute overwhelming answer I am always given these days is an iPad! (or cheaper tablet equivalents that can play games and videos with headphones on).
-I cover entertaining children during the flight in more detail on the surviving flights with children page, but here are a few handy hints in selecting what types of toys to pack;
+As for what to pack specifically for children’s entertainment, the absolute overwhelming answer I am always given these days is an iPad! (or cheaper tablet equivalents that can play games and videos with headphones on -we love the Kindle Fire for Kids).
+We cover entertaining children during the flight in more detail on the surviving flights with children page, but here are a few handy hints in selecting what types of toys to pack;

 - Pack a mixture of old and new toys, take a few surprise items in your carry on as well as what goes in the child’s bag.